Top-rated hammocks that will transform your outdoor space | CNN Underscored

 Curl up with the latest beach read in this soft, oversized hammock swing chair that comes with a side pocket to hold your book, magazine, phone and more.
 Built to hold up to 330 pounds, it comes with two cushions, a hardwood spreader, hanging rope, hook and carry bag.

-Iddings Kid’s Hanging Pod Hammock Swing Chair ($65; wayfair.com)
+Iddings Kids’ Hanging Pod Hammock Swing Chair ($65; wayfair.com)

 Don’t leave the kiddos out of the hammock fun.
 This sweet pod-style canvas hammock chair is perfect for encouraging reading in the playroom or outdoors, and gets great reviews for its comfy inflatable cushion, industrial-strength carbine and easy installation.
 Just don’t be surprised if your little one curls up in there for hours.
 You’re welcome.